About homosexuality & bisexuality

 the mental health of persons with a homosexual or bisexual orientation, there was a near

 consensus in North America among theologians, therapists, the general population, etc. that homosexuality was a mental illness and that same-gender sexual behavior was disordered.
-Many felt
+Most felt

 that same-sex sexual behavior should remain criminalized.

-Hooker's studies eventually led to the American Psychiatric Association's
+About a generation later, Hooker's studies led to the American Psychiatric Association's

 orientations -- the two others being bisexuality and heterosexuality.
 This put